neszm/Git_commit_assignment/README.md

 # Git_commit_assignment

-This is the initial commit and day #1 for the Git commit assignment.
+This is a repository for Mark Neszmelyi & Sven Bruning to complete their "Git Usage" assignment.